Broader Outcomes

 Local investment: Our “buy local” policy prioritises regional suppliers and subcontractors, balancing safety, quality, and value.

 Employment and training opportunities: Our apprenticeship and development programmes create sustainable career pathways and strengthen the construction workforce across Aotearoa.
 We work with training providers and community organisations to provide opportunities for emerging talent from diverse backgrounds.
 Currently, we are partnering with Mana College to give students hands-on experience through a specific project, providing a pathway into the construction industry.
 We also work closely with Le Fale, engaging their members, subcontractors, and local businesses to enable participation in community projects.
-Alongside Mana Training College, we continue to support apprentice recruitment, community engagement, and access to construction sites to develop the next generation of skilled tradespeople.

 Supporting SMEs and social enterprises: Where possible, we work with small-to-medium local businesses and social enterprise suppliers, contributing to local growth and meaningful employment.